-About Chimpanzee trekking in Budongo Forest reserve.
+About Chimpanzee trekking in Budongo Forest reserve

 At average of 470 tree and plant species, Budongo Forest is bursting with life.
-The forest is a natural draw and perfect habitat for many kinds of animals.
-Of the nine species of primates, 350 bird species, many kinds of insects (290 butterflies and 130 moths), reptiles and fish, residents in a forest average 29 animal species.
+The forest is a natural draw and a perfect habitat for many kinds of animals.
+Of the nine species of primates, 350 bird species, many kinds of insects (290 butterflies and 130 moths), reptiles, and fish, residents in a forest average 29 animal species.

 Among the extremely unusual residents of the forest are enormous forest hogs, warthogs, waterbucks, hippopotamus, duikers, bush pigs, leopards, pangolins, bush babies, and many more.
-Often seen are olive baboons, black and white colobus, red-tailed, velvet and other monkeys.
+Often seen are olive baboons, black and white colobus, red-tailed, velvet, and other monkeys.
 The primary tourist draw at Budongo Forest Reserve is chimpanzee monitoring.

 Extremely blessed with many natural resources, Budongo Forest is naturally drawn for human avarice via illicit human activity.
 Among many other things, lumbering and logging for timber and poles for housing construction, expansion for plantation and commercial agriculture, human settlement, charcoal burning, poaching for game meat, cattle grazing, infrastructure development (road construction), tourism development, industrialization and growth (oil refinery).